anushehkhan/Elk-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

 - Copy the install-elk.yml file to docker container (in the /etc/ansible directory).
--
+Run the playbook: ansible-playbook install-elk.yml

 - Update the filebeat-playbook.yml to include installer curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.6.1-amd64.deand Update the metricbeat-playbook.yml files to include installer